DzhikirbaRoman/Diploma_/README.md

 # Diploma_
-My new repository that linked to R-Studio
+  My new repository that contains coding part of my diploma project